jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Save context on where and when I found this book, why I thought it was important to read, when I read it, what I wrote down while reading it, and what other content I consumed because of it.

-- Let me query this tool like a relational database: show me all books about scaling startups read (and recommended) by people I follow on Twitter or people they follow.
+- Let me query this tool like a relational database.
+For example: show me all books about scaling startups recommended by people I follow on Twitter or by people they follow.
+The current Twitter search makes me feel like I'm using a government site created before I knew what a computer was.

 - Help me [deal with prioritization](https://www.lesswrong.com/posts/Kmch6T2YscMyLFJD9/rational-reading-thoughts-on-prioritizing-books).
 My reading list is a mess and I can't be alone.
 Are certain books better read before others?
 Prerequisites?
 Could three of them be replaced with one?
 What are the other books by the this author?
 Are they worth reading too?
+Why exactly did I think reading this 800 page book was relevant when I added it?
 [Is 80% of the content attainable from a blog post?](https://www.samuelthomasdavies.com/book-summaries/health-fitness/the-checklist-manifesto/) Where is that post?
 Has someone in my network written a rebuttal to the ideas in this book?
 The list goes on and on.

 - Provide relevant suggestions with the typical recommender approach based on what people interested in the same topics also enjoyed.

-One of the first things I do when I find an interesting person on Twitter or

 Honorable Mentions: None :(